 2. Be Quick but Don't Rush

-3. Body Fully Recovered Before Race
+3. Body Fully Recovered and Stretch Before Race

 Make sure your body has fully recovered before the race – there is not much you can do to improve your fitness in the last 2 weeks before race day.
 However, there is something you can do to speed up your muscle recovery ie. Easy jogging, Massage, stretching (especially calves and pelvas).
 I usually spare the full Saturday rest at home and make sure plenty of stretch to prepare the race.
 When your pelvas loosen up and each strike feel lighter or maybe 1cm wider, it will make your run a different one.

 4. Add Beetroot Juice to Diet

 Add beetroot juice to your diet for 6 days leading up to the race and take a shot 30mins before the race. (need >400mg of nitrate to increase oxygen take up by 2-3%).
 Carbo-load (not fat loading) 2-3 days before the race and electrolyte load one day before the big day.